XpressReal/xpressreal-wiki/en/src/content/docs/guides/other-systems.md

 ## Install Custom Linux Image

 Our Linux OS images are built with the Yocto Project.
 Use `balenaEtcher` to flash a downloaded image to a microSD card, then boot your XpressReal T3 from it.

 Refer to the [Getting Started Guide](/guides/getting-started/) for flashing instructions.

 ## Install Armbian Image

 Armbian is a Debian-based Linux distribution that is optimised for ARM-based single-board computers (SBCs).
 It is a popular choice for developers and enthusiasts who want to run Linux on their XpressReal T3.
 You can download the image from our [GitHub Releases](https://github.com/XpressReal/armbian-build/releases) page and flash it to a microSD card using `balenaEtcher`.
 Then, boot your XpressReal T3 from the microSD card.

+## Install OpenWrt Image

+OpenWrt Project is a Linux operating system targeting embedded devices.
+Instead of trying to create a single, static firmware, OpenWrt provides a fully writable filesystem with package management.
+This makes it an excellent choice for network enthusiasts, developers, and power users who want to unlock advanced networking features on their XpressReal T3.

+To get started, download the latest OpenWrt image from our [GitHub Releases](https://github.com/XpressReal/openwrt/releases) page ([Which image to choose?](https://openwrt.org/docs/guide-user/installation/installation_methods/sd_card#which_image_to_chose)).
+Flash the image to a microSD card, insert it into your XpressReal T3, and power on the device to boot into OpenWrt.

 ## Install Home Assistant Operating System (HAOS) Image